 What Alcohol goes best with Eggnog?

 I prefer brandy in this Blender Eggnog, but many people swear by rum or cognac.
-If you want more of boozy eggnog, try adding bourbon to the recipe, which will offset the sweetness of the drink.
+If you want more of a boozy eggnog, try adding bourbon to the recipe, which will offset the sweetness of the drink.
 I have also seen it made with whiskey and scotch.
 Finally, to really get into the holiday spirit (as if eggnog wasn’t enough), add some peppermint schnapps to the mix!
 Cheers, and happy holidays!

 - 4 large eggs

-- 1/2 cup (100g) granulated sugar
+- ยฝ cup (100 g) granulated sugar

-- 4 cups (1008g) evaporated milk
+- 4 cups (1008 g) evaporated milk

 - 1 teaspoon ground nutmeg